Wind Farm Maintenance

 Not all wind turbine maintenance repair and inspection can be done on two feet however and, as an essential form of power generation, it’s important that all wind farms, in all corners of the world, are kept in optimum working condition to avoid widespread disruption and of course, costly repairs that could have been resolved much sooner, if the signs were acted on.

-Why is maintenance so important?
+Why is Wind Farm Maintenance so Important?

 With wind turbines operating 24 hours a day, it’s no surprise that they can succumb to wear and tear, both day and night.
 From issues such gear faults, shaft issues and gear wheel wear through to imbalance, material fatigue, rotor blade damages, temperature differences and lubrication faults, there’s lots of issues that can disrupt the smooth running of a modern wind turbine.